FairAppeal

-Kent's effective tax rate is among the highest in King County, and the Assessor's model often misses the negative-externality discounts buyers actually price.
+Kent's effective tax rate is among King County's highest, and the Assessor's model often misses the discounts buyers price.
 Here is how to spot it.

 Kent does not look like Bellevue, but the per-dollar tax weight is heavier here.
-For 2026, the King County Assessor reports a median Kent single-family assessed value of $605,000 and an effective rate of roughly 1.01 percent — about a third higher than the rate Bellevue homeowners pay.
-That produces a typical median bill around $6,000, on a home assessed at about a third of its Eastside counterpart.
+For 2026, the King County Assessor reports a median Kent single-family assessed value of $605,000 and an effective rate of roughly 1.01 percent, about a third higher than Bellevue's.
+That produces a typical median bill around $6,000.

 The high effective rate is structural.
 Kent's school levies, fire district overlays, Valley General Hospital district, and city general fund commitments push the combined rate among the highest in King County.
 That is not, on its own, a reason to appeal.
 But it is the reason that overassessment in Kent costs more per dollar of error than almost anywhere else in the county.